Skip to content

 How to visit, and in what spirit

 None of these places is a packaged attraction, and that is exactly why they land.
 Most are simply parts of the living city - a boulevard, a market, a scar in the pavement, a hillside of graves - that you can walk to for free, at any hour, on your own.
-There is no set route; the natural way to see them is on foot while you are exploring Sarajevo anyway, threading them into a day that also takes in the old bazaar of Baščaršija and the rest of the city.
+For the indoor half of the story - the objects, photographs and testimony a walk past a memorial can’t give you - Sarajevo’s war museums are the natural complement, above all the Historical Museum’s exhibition on the besieged city.
+There’s no set route; the natural way to see them is on foot while you are exploring Sarajevo anyway, threading them into a day that also takes in the old bazaar of Baščaršija and the rest of the city.
+If you would rather have the history spoken aloud, local guides who lived through the siege run walking war tours that link these same sites with first-hand testimony; the places themselves are free, so what you’re paying for is the context, and for a lot of visitors that turns out to be worth it.
+To see the siege from the other side, the cable car climbs to one of the firing positions itself - the abandoned Olympic bobsled track on Mount Trebević, its concrete still pocked with bullet holes.
+And a long day east of the city, the Srebrenica-Potočari genocide memorial remembers the more than 8,000 men and boys killed there in July 1995, the war’s gravest crime.
 Our full Sarajevo city guide covers how the pieces fit together and where to base yourself.

 A word on how to be here.
 This is recent history, and the people who lived through the siege - who lost family in it - are your waiters, your guesthouse hosts, your fellow passengers on the tram.
 Sarajevans are, by and large, remarkably willing to talk about what happened, often with a directness and even humour that can catch you off guard; take your cue from them, listen more than you ask, and don’t treat the scars of the city as a backdrop for photographs of yourself.
 Go quietly, read the names, and you will leave understanding not just what Sarajevo endured, but the ordinary resilience with which it carries that memory today.